engineerahkhani/mucha-frontend-assignment/README.md

 In your assigment, you are required to use:
 - React & Hooks
-- Redux
-- CSS (styled-components, CSS modules, or plain CSS/SASS/LESS)
+- CSS (CSS modules, or plain CSS/SASS/LESS)
-- Typescript <b>(for bonus points)</b>
+- Typescript

 ## Review

 During the assessment, we will look into the following points:

-* Whether you use React/Hooks, Redux, HTML and CSS properly
+* Whether you use React/Hooks, HTML and CSS properly
 * Code performance
 * Writing testable code
 * Code organization (modularity, dependencies between modules, naming, etc)